Advertisement

 Vaccine syringes on yellow background.
 Meningitis vaccines are one vaccine recommended for teenagers.

-• People at normal risk can opt to receive the vaccine if they choose to, a decision they can make with the guidance of their healthcare provider (HCP).
+• People at normal risk can be vaccinated for meningitis B if they choose, a decision they can make with the guidance of their healthcare provider (HCP).
 This approach is called “shared clinical decision making.”
 For normal-risk people, the vaccine is given between the ages of 16 and 23, and ideally between ages 16 and 18.

 Discuss the risk of getting meningitis B

-Because of the serious nature of meningococcal disease, there is value for people in the normal risk category to get the MenB vaccine, even if the disease is rare.
-Outbreaks of MenB have occurred at several U.S. colleges.
-As a result, many colleges and universities and more than 20 states require students to be vaccinated.
+However, because of its life-threatening nature, there is value for people in the normal risk category to get the MenB or MenABCWY vaccine.
+Outbreaks of meningococcal disease have occurred at several U.S. colleges.
+As a result, many colleges and universities and more than 20 states require students be vaccinated.

 Discuss the possibility of side effects

-Mild side effects from the MenB vaccine are common.
-More than half of people who receive the vaccine experience side effects, such as discoloration, swelling, or soreness at the site of the injection.
+Mild side effects from the MenB and MenABCWY vaccines are common.
+People who receive one may experience discoloration, swelling, or soreness at the site of the injection.
 Other mild side effects include:

 • Tiredness